pepurion/aleph/content/Gameplay/Miscellaneous.md

 ### Dazed
 - AP and RP are halved down

+### Starvation
++ Disfavor on all checks

 ---
 ## Environmental Harm
 ### Suffocation
 A creature can **hold their breath** for the number of turns equal to their Fortitude score.
 For every turn suffocating they **lose 1 Stamina**.

-### Stamina Overpay
+### Stamina Exhaustion
 When making an action that requires more Stamina than the creature has currently, the rest of the cost is payed with **DHP**.
 Additionally, on 0 Stamina the creature is exhausted and falls **unconscious** until Stamina is regained or Short Rest is done.

 ### Kinetic Force
 When hitting a surface after a fall/flight, the creature is dealt **1d10** damage for every **10m/s** it traveled.
-The damage is dealt to DHP **directly**.
+The damage is dealt to **DHP directly**.

+### Different Gravity
+While in an environment with a drastically different gravity from one you are accustomed to, you get a **Disfavor** and additionally spend **1 Stamina** on all physical checks and attacks.
+Also your Travel speed is halved up.
+You may **acclimatize** to the gravity, if sufficient time has passed.
+Average time for acclimatization is around a few weeks.

+### Zero Gravity
+In addition to effects of **Different Gravity**, you must consider your **momentum**.
+Changing moving direction unassisted requires a **surface** and **1 AP**.

+Melee or ranged attacks with recoil requires a **Poise check**, with difficulty being the damage you rolled halved down.
+If you fail it or any other physical check, you may start to move/spin **uncontrollably**.
+To negate it, you spend **3 AP** and do an **Agility check**, with difficulty being the same as the roll, that started it.

+### Toxic Atmosphere
+The air is not fit for breathing, but otherwise safe.
+A safe oxygen supply is required, without it you lose **1d4 DHP per round**.

+### Corrosive Atmosphere
+The air is destructive and dangerous.
+Requires specialized equipment and armor.
+Suffer **1 to 10 damage per round**, depending on level of corrosiveness.

 ---
 ## Fatigue